ibrahimtahaozcicek/evie.selfbot/README.md

 But now you can also enjoy the use of my personal selfbot!
 However, one caveat needs to be established:

-> I AM NOT RESPONSIBLE AND CANNOT BE HELD LIABLE IF YOU MESS UP WITH SELFBOTS.
-THIS INCLUDES BUT IS NOT LIMITED TO LOSING PRIVILEGES, GETTING KICKED OR BANNED FROM SERVERS, OR BEING BANNED.
+> USING SELFBOTS IS [AGAINST THE DISCORD TERMS OF SERVICE](https://discordapp.com/developers/docs/topics/oauth2).
+I AM NOT RESPONSIBLE AND CANNOT BE HELD LIABLE IF YOU LOSE PRIVILEGES, GET KICKED OR BANNED FROM ANY SERVER OR FROM DISCORD.
+> So why does this still exist?
+Because we're all rebels and we like taking risks in order to get cool stuff.

 Also, an important point is: this requires *some* knowledge of javascript and your operating system to be able to use.
 If you don't know JavaScript, you're going to have a bad time.